tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/常见问题/其他问题_intl_en.md

 3. Check whether the `Content-Type` of the request is the same as that of the body (`Content-Type: application/json;charset=utf-8` for SMS).
 4. Check the DNS configuration to ensure that a public DNS server is used.
 5. An HTTP persistent connection and a connection pool are recommended to improve network quality.
-6. If the issue persists, please consult [SMS Helper](https://intl.cloud.tencent.comhttps://intl.cloud.tencent.com/document/product/382/3773).
+6. If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ### What should I do if error 1001 (sig verification failed) is returned?
 When you call a Tencent Cloud SMS API to send an SMS message, if the response packet returns error 1001, you can troubleshoot the issue in the following steps: